 In addition, Endoca offers “raw” hemp products, which maintain hemp extract in a form as close to nature as possible.
 These products undergo minimal processing and contain high concentrations of CBDA, the precursor molecule to CBD with similar health benefits.

-According to Endoca this salve also works great for supporting skin health and helping with dryness and inflammation, especially with the addition of vitamin E.
+Endoca claims this salve works great for supporting skin health, helping with dryness and inflammation, and reducing joint discomfort.

-Endoca’s hemp salve costs $57, which comes out to a very reasonable $0.08 per mg of CBD which make it very affordable product.
+Endoca’s hemp salve costs $57, which comes out to a very reasonable $0.08 per mg of CBD.

 The CBD salve from Joy Organics is another solid choice, thanks to its high potency (17 mg per ml), its formula, and multiple size options.